antieva/Blood_Bank/README.md

 ## Support and contact details

-_If You run into any issues or have questions, ideas, concerns or would like to make a contribution to the code, please contact me via email: eva.antipina@gmail.com, vernajs@gmail.com, dennise.i.ortega@gmail.com, palowskijim@gmail.com _
+_If You run into any issues or have questions, ideas, concerns or would like to make a contribution to the code, please contact me via email: eva.antipina@gmail.com_

 ## Technologies Used